General terms and conditions

 - at least terminate in the same manner as they were entered into by him;

-- always terminate with the same notice period as the entrepreneur has stipulated for himself.
+- always terminate with the same notice period as the entrepreneur has stipulated for themselves.

 Extension:

-4. An agreement entered into for a fixed term and aimed at the regular delivery of products (including electricity) or services may not be tacitly extended or renewed for a fixed period.
+4. An agreement that is entered into for a fixed term and that aims at the regular delivery of products (including electricity) or services may not be tacitly extended or renewed for a fixed duration.

-5. Contrary to the previous paragraph, an agreement entered into for a fixed term and aimed at the regular delivery of daily, news, and weekly newspapers and magazines may be tacitly extended for a fixed period of up to three months, if the consumer can terminate this extended agreement towards the end of the extension with a notice period of no more than one month.
+5. Notwithstanding the previous paragraph, an agreement that is entered into for a fixed term and that aims at the regular delivery of daily, news, and weekly newspapers and magazines may be tacitly extended for a fixed duration of up to three months, provided that the consumer can terminate this extended agreement at the end of the extension with a notice period of no more than one month.

-6. An agreement entered into for a fixed term and aimed at the regular delivery of products or services may only be tacitly extended for an indefinite period if the consumer may terminate it at any time with a notice period of no more than one month.
-The notice period is at most three months in the case the agreement is aimed at the regular, but less than once a month, delivery of daily, news, and weekly newspapers and magazines.
+6. An agreement that is entered into for a fixed term and that aims at the regular delivery of products or services may only be tacitly extended for an indefinite period if the consumer may terminate it at any time with a notice period of no more than one month.
+The notice period is a maximum of three months in the case where the agreement aims at the regular, but less than once a month, delivery of daily, news, and weekly newspapers and magazines.

-7. An agreement with a limited duration for the regular delivery of daily, news, and weekly newspapers and magazines (trial or introductory subscription) will not be tacitly extended and will automatically end after the trial or introductory period.
+7. An agreement with a limited duration for the regular delivery of daily, news, and weekly newspapers and magazines (trial or introductory subscription) will not be automatically renewed and will end automatically after the trial or introductory period.

 Duration:

-8. If an agreement has a duration of more than one year, the consumer may terminate the agreement at any time after one year with a notice period of at most one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.
+8. If an agreement has a duration of more than one year, the consumer may terminate the agreement at any time after one year with a notice period of no more than one month, unless reasonableness and fairness oppose termination before the end of the agreed duration.

 Article 15 - Payment

-1. Unless otherwise specified in the agreement or additional conditions, the amounts owed by the consumer must be paid within 14 days after the start of the reflection period, or if there is no reflection period, within 14 days after the conclusion of the agreement.
-In the case of an agreement to provide a service, this period starts the day after the consumer has received confirmation of the agreement.
+1. Unless otherwise specified in the agreement or additional terms, the amounts owed by the consumer must be paid within 14 days after the start of the reflection period, or in the absence of a reflection period within 14 days after the conclusion of the agreement.
+In the case of an agreement for the provision of a service, this period begins on the day after the consumer has received confirmation of the agreement.

-2. In the sale of products to consumers, the consumer may never be obliged in general terms and conditions to prepay more than 50%.
-When prepayment is agreed upon, the consumer cannot assert any rights regarding the execution of the relevant order or service(s) before the agreed prepayment has taken place.
+2. In the sale of products to consumers, the consumer may never be obliged in the general terms and conditions to make an advance payment of more than 50%.
+When an advance payment has been stipulated, the consumer cannot assert any rights regarding the execution of the relevant order or service(s) before the stipulated advance payment has been made.

-3. The consumer is obliged to immediately report inaccuracies in provided or stated payment details to the entrepreneur.
+3. The consumer has the duty to promptly report inaccuracies in provided or stated payment details to the entrepreneur.

-4. If the consumer fails to meet his payment obligation(s) on time, he is, after being pointed out by the entrepreneur regarding the late payment and after the entrepreneur has granted the consumer a period of 14 days to still meet his payment obligations, liable for statutory interest on the outstanding amount after the payment has not been made within this 14-day period, and the entrepreneur is entitled to charge the extrajudicial collection costs incurred by him.
-These collection costs amount to a maximum of: 15% on outstanding amounts up to € 2,500; 10% on the subsequent € 2,500; and 5% on the next € 5,000, with a minimum of € 40.
+4. If the consumer does not timely fulfill his payment obligation(s), he is, after being pointed out by the entrepreneur about the late payment and the entrepreneur has granted the consumer a period of 14 days to still fulfill his payment obligations, after the non-payment within this 14-day period, liable for statutory interest on the amount still owed and the entrepreneur is entitled to charge the extrajudicial collection costs incurred by him.
+These collection costs amount to a maximum of: 15% on outstanding amounts up to € 2,500; 10% on the subsequent € 2,500 and 5% on the next € 5,000 with a minimum of € 40.
 The entrepreneur may deviate from the mentioned amounts and percentages in favor of the consumer.

 Article 16 - Complaints Procedure